noelvissers/HardstyleSpotifyScraper/Readme.md

 ## Adding your own sources

 To add your own source, create a new .cs file in the TrackSources folder with a class that returns a TrackData list.
-This list should contain tracks with a title, artist, and a hash (see example).
+This list should contain tracks with a title, artist, and a hash (used for filtering out duplicates) (see example).
+A 'track' in this list with the parameter `track.IsAlbum` set to `true` will be treated as an album when searching on Spotify.
+In this case all the tracks in the album will be added to the playlist.

 Example:
 ```csharp